What is contribution splitting?

 Which contributions can be split and how much?

-Concessional contributions paid into your super account during a financial year can be split into your spouse’s super account, including:
+Concessional contributions paid into your super account during a financial year can be split into your partner’s super account, including:

 - Contributions paid by your employer such as Superannuation Guarantee contributions